guikarai/LinuxONE-ECC/index.md

 In the directory **/RSA** you will find a set of script allowing you to generate RSA keys, to perform a digital signature, and verify a digital signature.

-In the directory **/ECC** you will find a set of script allowing you to generate RSA keys, to perform a digital signature, and verify a digital signature.
+In the directory **/ECC** you will find a set of script allowing you to generate ECC keys, to perform a digital signature, and verify a digital signature.

 This ends this section, you can now start the RSA activity section.